Main Content

 John V. Roach Honors College

-Dr. Akagi possesses a unique talent for translating his philosophical training into creative courses that are accessible and relevant to students from all majors.
+Dr. Akagi possesses a talent for translating his philosophical training into creative courses that are accessible and relevant to students from all majors.
 Students learn to use tools of philosophical and scientific inquiry to grapple with complex social problems.
 While he challenges students to reach beyond familiar idioms of thought, he attends faithfully to their learning.

 Watch Dr. Akagi’s Video